15 Reasons Why I Am Dedicated to Praying in the Spirit

 Why the Gift of Tongues are absolutely necessary:

-2. Regardless of how saintly,” we see through a glass darkly”.
+- Regardless of how saintly,” we see through a glass darkly”.
+(I Corinthians 13:12a)

-Jesus Christ Himself, the Lord of the Church said, “…they shall speak with new tongues.”
-(Matthew 16:17b) And, for almost two thousand years it has been fulfilled.
+These words came from Jesus Christ Himself, the Lord of the Church.
+And, for almost two thousand years it has been fulfilled.
 The Early Church Fathers have documented this great truth all the way into the Fourth Century.
 (Please save judgment for this article until you read it carefully.
 I beg all of you to write a comment after you read this article regardless of your belief system.
 This could be a marvelous study after everyone has posted.)
 Before we list different quotes from noted men and historians, we should first read what the Lord Himself said so clearly, “He that believeth and is baptized shall be saved; but he that believeth not shall be damned.
 And these signs shall follow them that believe; In my name shall they cast out devils; they shall speak with new tongues” (Mark 16:16-17).
 Isaiah, the statesman prophet, had prophesied about this same promise.
 The Book of Acts and Apostle Paul’s first letter to Corinth also makes this truth unquestionable.